 1. Cube and Brown Chuck Eye Steaks in an Instant Pot and then pressure cook for 15 minutes.

 2. Sauté onion with the beef.
 Then build a roux with the flour.

 3. Add chili spice and mix.

 4. Then add the tomato juice, roasted peppers, and the can of drained black beans.

-5. After it is hot and ready to go you can serve it up and garnish with the red onion, jalapeño, Fritos, sour cream, and cheese.
+5. After it is hot and ready to go, you can serve it up and garnish it with red onions, jalapeño, Fritos, sour cream, and cheese.